joshnatis/EMOTIONALBOIS2001/README.md

    + `artists.txt` was created via this script, plus a few manual additions

 * `lyricViewerInterface.py`
-  + allows you to search Genius for an artists, then pick a song for which you want to view the lyrics
+  + allows you to search Genius for an artist, then pick a song for which you want to view the lyrics

 * `lyricDownloaderInterface.py`
   + provides a grungy interface to search Genius for artists and download their lyrics